boilerroomtv/coding-challenge/README.md

 # Boiler Room Coding Challenge

+The test is comprised of two small apps, a web app (the client) and an Apollo Server (the server).
+The test is split into two parts: completing a GraphQL server endpoint that returns some JSON about some Boiler Room sets, then using the endpoint in a web app to render a list view of sets.

 ## Server
 - complete the sets resolver so it works with both arguments using `filterSets` and `sortSets`